77Vincent/sequelize-easy-query/README.md

 ```bash
 example.com/api/users?gender=0&active=1
 ```
-Multiple selection for the same column:
+Multiple selections on the same column, this will return users with gender 1 **OR** 0
 ```bash
 example.com/api/users?gender=0&gender=1
 ```

 ### <a name="searchBy"></a>searchBy
-To search the "User" table by content in "bio" **OR** "motto" column, simply do:
+To search users by content in their "bio" **OR** "motto" column, simply do:
 ```js
 const users = await User.findAll({
   where: seq('raw query string', {